Sarasota Herald-Tribune

-The Sarasota Herald-Tribune is a daily newspaper, located in Sarasota, Florida, founded in 1925 as the Sarasota Herald.
+The Sarasota Herald-Tribune is a daily newspaper, located in Sarasota, Florida, United States, founded in 1925 as the Sarasota Herald.

 History

 The newspaper was owned by The New York Times Company from 1982 to 2012.
 It was then owned by Halifax Media Group from 2012 to 2015, when New Media Investment Group acquired Halifax.

 The Herald-Tribune was one of the first newspapers in the nation to have an in-house 24-hour cable news channel.
-SNN was founded in 1995 along with partner Comcast.
-SNN was sold to private investors in January 2009.
+SNN was founded in February 1995 along with partner Comcast.
+SNN was later sold to private investors in January 2009.

 The original former headquarters for the newspaper was added to the National Register of Historic Places and still exists, containing the Sarasota Woman's Exchange and several other small businesses; the 1969 replacement building torn down in 2010 to make room for a new Publix.
 The new headquarters building was designed by Arquitectonica and won the American Institute of Architect's Award of Excellence.
 In early 2017, the Herald-Tribune moved to new offices next door to its old headquarters on the fourth, fifth and ninth floors of 1777 Main Street.

 In 2021, Jennifer Orsi was named executive editor.